-To encourage transparency and to comply with the terms of Lease Agreement OCS-P 0565, Invenergy will submit a public-friendly draft progress report to BOEM every six (6) months through COP approval, unless otherwise directed by BOEM.
+To encourage transparency and to comply with the terms of Lease Agreement OCS-P 0565, Invenergy will submit a public-friendly draft progress report to BOEM every six months through COP approval, unless otherwise directed by BOEM.
 Relevant to the ACP, the draft progress report will include the following:

-- A brief narrative of engagement objectives and completed activities. - A copy of the agency communication log. - A description of agency feedback and how such feedback has been addressed when appropriate. - A list of anticipated or scheduled engagement activities for the next reporting period.
+- A brief narrative of engagement objectives and completed activities. - A copy of the agency communication log. - A description of agency feedback and how such feedback has been addressed (when appropriate). - A list of anticipated or scheduled engagement activities for the next reporting period.

-If at any time an agency has a question, follow-up question or would like to request information not identified in the BOEM Progress Reports, these may be submitted via phone, E-mail, or meeting, as requested by the agency.
-These requests should be submitted to the Project Permitting Manager or Project Agency Liaison.
+If at any time an agency has a question, follow-up question, or would like to request information not identified in the BOEM Progress Reports, the information requests(s) may be submitted via phone, email, or meeting, as requested by the agency.
+The information request(s) should be submitted to the project permitting manager or project agency liaison (Table 1).

-3.6 Project Webpage
+3.6 Project Website

 The Even Keel Wind Project website will serve as a primary source of information for the project.
-Invenergy will distribute outreach and educational materials on the project website, which will offer updates and provide links to information on the regulatory process and other important stakeholder issues.
+Invenergy will distribute outreach and educational materials on the website, which will offer updates and provide links to information on the regulatory process and other important stakeholder issues.
 The website will also share information on survey plans, including survey types, locations, and schedules.
 As the site assessment phase of the project advances, project-related data and reports will be posted, as feasible.
 The most current version of the ACP will be stored in the document library on the website.
 The website will also include a comment form by which visitors can contact Invenergy directly.